Kannada outfits call for bandh on Dec 31 to protest defacing of Sangolli Rayanna's statue | Headlines

 Kannada organisations on Wednesday announced a state-wide bandh on December 31 in protest against the recent defacing of a statue of freedom fighter Sangolli Rayanna by alleged activists of the Maharashtra Ekikaran Samiti in Belagavi.

-''There will be Bandh on December 31,'' Kannada activist Vatal Nagaraj said in a press conference.
+''There will be Bandh on December 31.
+It will start from 6 am to 6 pm,'' Kannada activist Vatal Nagaraj told a press conference.

+The activist said other than essential services, shops, business establishments and transport services will not function.

+''Kannadigas have to demonstrate their unity and strength through this Bandh.
+We have a support of over 25 organisations but we want more such organisations to come forward and back our movement,'' Nagaraj said.

 He added that the Kannada organisations have taken the incident in Belagavi a few days ago very seriously.